MirageNet/Mirage/doc/docs/guides/bit-packing/var-int-blocks.md

 This page is a work in progress
 :::

-Packs and integer value based on its size
+Packs an integer value based on its size

 ### Supported Types